ef-lab/ethopy_control/docs/monitoring.md

 ## Setup Activity Monitoring

-The Control Table Monitor includes features to help you monitor the activity and health of your setups.
+The Ethopy Control includes features to help you monitor the activity and health of your setups.

 ### Last Ping Monitoring